You have no items in your shopping cart.

 When it comes to fine fabrics jacquard has always been considered one of the best in the world.
 Kings and queens have worn in this fabric because of its luxuriousness and cost.
 But why?
 What is Jacquard Fabric?

-Jacquard is a type of fabric with delicate and intricately woven patterns.
+Jacquard is a kind of fabric invented by a French man Joseph Marie Jacquard using a new weaving technology in 1804.
+Jacquard fabric has delicate and intricately woven patterns.
 The pattern is not stamped onto the fabric, nor is it woven into the fabric as one would imagine.
+The designs on it could be anything like traditional art, animal or anything else.
 This is not the normal checks and squares you associated with woven patterns.